-For the three months ended June 30, 2013, research and development expenses increased by approximately \$0.8 million or 124% over the same period in 2012, as the Company significantly increased its research staff to support its obligations under certain collaborative research agreements and government grants, and to expand product development efforts in preparation for research-derived revenues.
-Full-time research and development staffing increased from fourteen full-time employees as of June 30, 2012 to twenty-four full-time employees as of June 30, 2013.
-In addition to the incremental payroll, benefits and stock-based compensation resulting from increased staffing levels, the Company relocated its facilities to accommodate its growing research staff, and increased its spending on lab equipment and supplies in proportion to its increased research activities.
+For the three months ended June 30, 2014, research and development expenses increased by approximately \$1.3 million, or 87%, over the same period in 2013, as the Company increased its research staff to support its obligations under certain collaborative research agreements and to expand its product development efforts in preparation for research-derived revenues.
+Full-time research and development staffing increased from twenty-four full-time employees as of June 30, 2013 to thirty-six full-time employees as of June 30, 2014.
+In addition to increases in payroll and benefits expense of approximately \$0.4 million and an increase in stock-based compensation of \$0.2 million resulting from increased staffing levels and increasing stock prices from June 30, 2013 to June 30, 2014, the Company increased its spending on lab equipment, supplies and contracted services in proportion to its increased research activities.
+In addition, the Company has continued to invest additional resources to advance its Bioprinting technology during the period.